delfick/harpoon/docs/docs/recursive_containers.rst

 builder
-    This is a dockerfile with the normal commands and a ``CMD`` that copies the ``persist`` folders from the shared volume into their place in the container before running the action.
+    This is a dockerfile with the normal commands and a ``CMD`` that copies the ``persist`` folders from the shared volume into their place in the container.

-    The builder runs, sharing volumes with the changer such that before it runs the action again, it gets the previous run's ``persist`` injected into place.
+    This container is run, sharing volumes with the changer and when it's finished, it is committed and tagged as the new recursive image.

-    This container is committed and tagged as the new recursive image.
+    This step is necessary to make sure that we don't just keep growing the number of layers used by the recursive image.

 If the recursive image isn't referenced in any ``volumes.share_with`` for another container, then harpoon doesn't need to build anymore images or containers at